Skip to content

 Limit Values Positive/Negative

-Find fans who have a specific value present (i.e. email_subscribed = true)
+Find fans who have or do not have a specific value present (i.e. email_subscribed = true)

 • Advice: Commonly used for messaging consent, subscriptions or eligibility checks.